An unknown malware

 Full size

-An endpoint protection solution that doesn't even inform the user at a basic level about possible malware persistence has received full scores/awards in these tests.
+An endpoint security solution that doesn't even inform the user at a basic level about possible malware persistence has received full scores/awards in these tests.
 The site refers to an award‑winning solution.
 My intention was also to highlight the misleading product marketing used on these sites.
 This is highly questionable behavior and amounts to distorting fair competition.
 Customers end up purchasing a product that does not match the description advertised on the website.
 A malware analyst from the same company — or another one — writes an article about the malware's persistence.
 But why doesn't their own solution even notify the user that a process added persistence?
 Or maybe they sacrificed features for the sake of stability, leaving the product mostly with static detection.

 The detections are primarily caused by a classic false positive caused by virtualization/obfuscation.

 By reading the /r/Malware subreddit.
 It becomes clear that new malware and their variants emerges daily.
 An anti‑virus solution that relies solely on static signature‑based detection is a thing of the past.
 And honestly, if an endpoint protection product can't even alert the user when a program exhibits behavior typical of malware, that should raise serious concerns.
-What other approach besides kernel‑level allow‑listing–based endpoint protection can realistically stay ahead of these threats?
+What other approach besides kernel‑level allow‑listing based endpoint protection can realistically stay ahead of these threats?
 Solutions like HEX DEREF ANTI‑MALWARE X demonstrate why deeper, kernel‑integrated defenses matter.

 An LLVM‑virtualized piece of malware can bypass virtually all static detection mechanisms and turn analysis into an excessively time‑consuming process (as shown above).
 Although competing vendors may publish articles about their malware‑analysis capabilities, my preliminary testing suggests that many of the issues highlighted in those write‑ups remain unaddressed in the actual product implementations.
 It reminds me of a situation where a professional team was hired to analyze malware but chose not to consult the developers responsible for the kernel‑level sensor — a rather puzzling decision.